IAMGOLD Corporation (IAG) Shares Down Despite Recent Market Volatility - News Heater

-IAMGOLD Corporation (NYSE: IAG)’s stock price has plunge by -0.82relation to previous closing price of 2.43.
-Nevertheless, the company has seen a -7.31% plunge in its stock price over the last five trading sessions.
+The stock price of IAMGOLD Corporation (NYSE: IAG) has plunged by -2.53 when compared to previous closing price of 2.37, but the company has seen a -6.85% decline in its stock price over the last five trading sessions.

 Is It Worth Investing in IAMGOLD Corporation (NYSE: IAG) Right Now?